The United States produces 9 million barrels of oil every day.

-All of this extraction is made possible by an intricate network of subsea pipeline, which wouldn’t be possible without the pipe-laying vessels that lay these pipelines as deep as 9,100 feet below sea level.
+All of this extraction is made possible by an intricate network of subsea pipeline, which wouldn’t be possible without the vessels that lay these pipelines as deep as 9,100 feet below sea level.

 J-Lay cranes are capable of withstanding the incredible water pressure incurred at these depths, allowing for the placement of piping very deep in the ocean.
 And custom rubber products crafted to the specifications of the vessel allow these difficult constructions to take place.

 These pipe networks depend on custom-molded rubber products, such as tensioner pads.
 When you're working with this kind of pressure, custom rubber rollers are essential for the smooth, safe movement of pipes during welding.
 They allow pipes to be moved without incurring tears, breaks or other damage that leads to leakages.